-Metop Global Data Service → ASCAT Level 1B (SZO) Products
+Metop Global Data Service \rightarrow ASCAT Level 1B (SZO & SZR) Products

-The Advanced Scatterometer (ASCAT) is a C-band radar provided by ESA which measures global ocean wind vectors.
+The Advanced Scatterometer (ASCAT) is a Cband radar provided by ESA which measures global ocean wind vectors.

-Performance of the Level 1B service is measured in terms of the timely availability of the 'SZO' product with spatial resolution of 50 km on the EUMETCast reference user station (US).
+Performance of the Level 1B service is measured in terms of the timely availability of the 'SZO' and 'SZR' products (spatial resolutions of 50 and 25 km respectively) on the EUMETCast reference user station (US).